WEB EXTRA: Fresno State football presser

 Offense overall

-It should be mentioned that Mikey Keene completed his first 14 passes on Saturday, as the Bulldogs got a touchdown and a field goal on their first two offensive possessions, so overall, McCann thinks the offensive performance was pretty good.
+It should be mentioned that Mikey Keene completed his first 14 passes on Saturday, as the Bulldogs got a touchdown and a field goal on their first two offensive possessions.
+Overall, McCann thinks the offensive performance was pretty good.

 “Opportunity balls”

-And McCann also gave us a new term we haven’t heard before – “opportunity balls” – in reference to the touchdown pass from Keene to Jaelen Gill on Saturday.
+And McCann also gave us a new term we haven’t heard before: “opportunity balls.”
+It was in reference to the touchdown pass from Keene to Jaelen Gill on Saturday.

 Johnson’s “special night”